Cornelius, Oregon: Politics

 Since 2008, Cornelius has favored the Democratic Party, in line with Washington County as a whole.
 Previously, it was more competitive; in 2000, Democrat Al Gore won the city by just two votes and in 2004 it voted for Republican President George W. Bush.
 Since Barack Obama's 2008 victory, Democrats have consistently won Cornelius by double digits.

 Education

+It is divided between the Forest Grove School District and the Hillsboro School District.

 In 1851, the Cornelius Elementary School District 2 was founded.
-The Cornelius district was dissolved in 1960, with the western parts of the enrollment area going to the Forest Grove district and the eastern part going to the Hillsboro districts.
+The Cornelius district was dissolved in 1960, with the western parts of the enrollment area going to the Forest Grove district and the eastern part going to the Hillsboro district.

 There are few private schools in the Cornelius area.
 Swallowtail School moved from Hillsboro in July 2016, occupying the former Emmaus Christian School building.

 Transportation

 Cornelius is within the TriMet district, and public transit service is provided by TriMet's bus line 57-TV Highway, which operates seven days a week.
 Line 57 connects the city with Forest Grove, to the west, and with Hillsboro and Beaverton to the east, via the Tualatin Valley Highway (known by locals as "TV Highway").
 It also links Cornelius with the Portland region's light rail system (MAX) in Hillsboro.

 The airport serving Cornelius is Skyport Airport.